Click Your Question for the Answer!

 To donate online, please visit our Facebook page and click the Donate button!

 We also accept checks payable to “All Fur One” and mailed directly to our facility.

-We currently cannot accept linens but do accept partially opened bags of food (must be sealed tight when dropped off).
+We do accept any type of food as well as partially opened bags of food (must be sealed tight when dropped off).

-We have multiple Wishlists which can be on our “Wishlists” page.
+We have multiple Wishlists which can be found on our “Wishlists” page.